AI agents, applied

 5.3.3 Evolution — learning across sessions

-Hermes has a different approach, learning the user rather than the project, accreting auto-generated skills, FTS5-searchable session history, and a persistent model of our preferences via Honcho’s dialectic user-modelling, on the pitch that the longer it runs the more it knows about us.
+Hermes takes a different approach, learning the user rather than the project, accreting auto-generated skills, FTS5-searchable session history, and a persistent model of our preferences via Honcho’s dialectic user-modelling, on the pitch that the longer it runs the more it knows about us.
 OpenClaw keeps persistent memory in the same spirit.
 A self-writing skill library is also a standing risk: one bad prompt can mint a capability the agent reuses later, unprompted.

 5.4 Hosting the gateway